Current Number Plates: 2001 to Present

 This time an attempt was made to create a number plate format specifically to:

-- Be easier to work out the age of the vehicle.
+- Easy to identify the age of the vehicle

-- Still fit into the existing plate dimensions.
+- Fit the existing plate dimensions (7 characters)

 It was hoped that a logically designed layout of 7 characters would help people remember plates involved in accidents and crime and thus help the law enforcement authorities.
 They seven characters of the Current plate format are formed from: